ashukasma/cowin-vaccine-finder/README.md

 # Cowin Vaccine Finder

 This project is created to quickly find vaccine to your location.
+My distId is 770, You can update with your one in index.js

-You can change distId (770)
+## Development

 - npm install
 - npm start